 Date Discovered December 10, 2013

-Description Microsoft Exchange Server is prone to a cross-site scripting vulnerability because it fails to properly sanitize user-supplied input.
+Description Microsoft ASP.NET SignalR is prone to a cross-site scripting vulnerability because it fails to properly encode user input.

-- Microsoft Exchange Server 2013 Cumulative Update 2
+- Microsoft Visual Studio Team Foundation Server 2013

 Run all software as a nonprivileged user with minimal access rights.
 Attackers may successfully exploit client flaws in the browser through cross-site scripting vulnerabilities.
 When possible, run client software as regular user accounts with limited access to system resources.
 This may limit the immediate consequences of client-side vulnerabilities.